(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 Direct experience basis with nature and "our ecological reading ability" is emphasized to determine what is an adequate response.
 Emphasis is also placed on meeting the discomfort, as well as giving room for the eco-grief it may provoke, as indifference may rather indicate emotional blunting in self-defense: "On a personal level, we can not deny the discomfort of opening up to the damage we have caused. on us.
 Then it is important that we do not react by becoming hard-skinned, hardened and cynical, in self-defense and as a form of denial. "

-A section on how the consideration for jobs still weighs heaviest, and reluctance to change that entails opposition to powerful players in the oil industry, resonates sadly as the deadline for the consultation round on allocation of predefined areas (APA2022) to the Ministry of Petroleum and Energy expired on 2 May.
-It will be exciting to see if the Storting and the MPE this time listen to environmental input and do not open the Wisting field, which is both partly within the ice edge zone and in the middle of a red-listed polar bird migration.
-For the time being, it cannot work like this for the Labor Party.
-Vetlesen & Henriksen follow the same line as UN Secretary-General António Guterres did in his speech on April 4, pointing out that the burden of proof has shifted: The radical is to maintain the status quo, not to exercise civil disobedience to get political leaders to take responsibility.
-I would urge both the government and the representatives of the Storting as well as the citizens of Norway to acquire what the authors call a brutal realityorientering about where we (still) are going, and make our own reflections on what an ethic for our time must entail, something this book is certainly a useful contribution to.
+A section about how consideration for jobs still weighs heavily, and reluctance to changes that involve opposition to powerful players in the oil industry, resonates sadly as the deadline for the consultation round on the allocation of predefined areas (TFO2022) to the Ministry of Petroleum and Energy expired on 2 May.
+It will be interesting to see if the Storting and OED this time listen to environmental input and refrain from opening the Wisting field, which lies both partly within the ice edge zone and in the middle of a red-listed arctic bird migration.
+For the time being, it cannot seem that way for the Labor Party.
+Vetlesen & Henriksen take the same line as UN Secretary-General António Guterres did in his speech on 4 April, and point out that the burden of proof has switched sides: The radical thing is to maintain the status quo, not to exercise civil disobedience to get political leaders to take responsibility.
+I would encourage both the government and the representatives of the Storting as well as Norway's citizens to acquire what the authors call a brutal reality orientation about where we are (still) headed, and make their own reflections about what ethics for our time must entail, which this book certainly is a useful contribution to.

 See also https://naturvernforbundet.no/energi/fossil_energi/olje/tfo-2022-moralsk-og-okonomisk-galskap-article43012-118.html and https://radio.nrk.no/serie/dagsnytt-atten/NMAG03008622